prometheus-operator/kube-prometheus/docs/access-ui.md

 draft: false
 ---

-This page assumes that you have installed Prometheus Operator using Kube-Prometheus and want to learn how to access Prometheus, Grafana and Alertmanager dashboards.

 Prometheus, Grafana, and Alertmanager dashboards can be accessed quickly using `kubectl port-forward` after running the quickstart via the commands below.

 > Kubernetes 1.10 or later is required.